belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` So you may also need to encrypt data there.
 But you have to be smart about it.
 Encrypting everything has a definitive cost in performance and resource, but encrypting the *wrong* thing is even worse!

-YYYYYY: encrypted password!
-Hashed!
 `RPE` And a perfect, somewhat recent, example, is the hack of Ashley Madison.
 Remember, it was a "adult dating website"... where one could try to find a mistress online.
-And they did everything right, they did encrypt the user's password.
+And they did everything right, they did hash the user's password.
 But not their email nor physical adress, and real name.
 All one needed to blackmail you!
 And the hack actually led to people comitting suicide because of that!

 ref: http://money.cnn.com/2015/09/08/technology/ashley-madison-suicide/index.html